arcticgenes/al_aws/readme.md

 # TeraData Code Challenge

-This repo contains a collection of Terraform files that satisfies the requirements of the code challenge.
+This repo is a collection of Terraform files that satisfies the requirements of an interview code challenge.

-(3) ubuntu web servers (1 Apache, 2 NGINX) will be created in a aws region behind a vpc elastic load balancer with SSL termination.

 ### Prerequisites